Support our work by becoming our Patron! Learn More

 d.
 Conduct a complete payroll payoff twice a year. e.
 Periodically require bids on supply purchases.

 f.
-Review adherence to Record Retention Policy at least annually to ensure compliance with state and federal guidelines.
+Review adherence to the Record Retention Policy at least annually to ensure compliance with state and federal guidelines.

 h.
-Review Sales, Front Desk and Catering Bonus Worksheet and Annual Executive Committee Bonus Worksheet.
+Review Sales, Front Desk, and Catering Bonus Worksheet and Annual Executive Committee Bonus Worksheet.

 j.
 Ensure all Owner's payments are paid promptly.